necrose99/coreos--scripts/contrib/jenkins/README.md

 docker run -p 8080:8080 -p 50000:50000 jenkins
 ```

-To create a slave, you will need to run CoreOS and either give Jenkins Oracle.com credentials to automatically install the JDK, or copy a JDK tarball to the CoreOS system and set `$JAVA_HOME` in the slave settings.
+Jenkins requires a JDK installation on each slave.
+For amd64 slaves the Jenkins master can automatically install the JDK on the slave with either its default JDK installer or a user configured ```JDK Installer```.
+For arm64 slaves the JDK must be installed manually by extracting the arm64 JDK tarball on the slave.
+The JDK must either be installed to one of the Jenkins JDK search paths, ```/home/$USER/jdk``` for example, or the slave environment variable `$JAVA_HOME` must be set.
+The JDK on amd64 slaves can also be setup manually in this way.

 ### Install plugins and jobs